na-na-hi/renget/archive/TKDTJD.md

 >The naval forces of the Yemeni Armed Forces, carried out a military operation against the container ship "Mercy Gibraltar," heading to the israeli entity.
 It was targeted with a suicide drone, resulting in a direct hit.
 This targeting operation came after the ship's crew refused to respond to the calls of the Yemeni naval forces.
 Over the past 48 hours, the Yemeni Armed Forces successfully prevented the passage of several ships destined for the Israeli entity. https://nitter.net/AryJeay/status/1735390328230711569#m  12/14/23

+>The Israeli occupation army fabricated this picture, claiming they have abducted resistance fighters from inside the Kamal Edwan Hospital in northern Gaza and forced "to raise their arms and surrender".
+After scrutiny, a trainee doctor, Nasr Imad Al-Madhoun, and a nurse working at the hospital were identified. https://nitter.net/QudsNen/status/1735366216510816314#m  12/14/23

 >EU staff sit-in outside the European Commission headquarters in Brussels demanding an immediate ceasefire in Gaza. https://nitter.net/QudsNen/status/1735315598165340283#m  12/14/23